-S&P Global Ratings has assigned a rating of AA+ to the Bonds.
-Said rating only reflects the rating agency's views and is subject to revision or withdrawal, which could affect the price and marketability of the Bonds.
+S&P Global Ratings has assigned a rating of AA+ to the Bonds and Moody's Investor's Service, Inc. has assigned a rating of Aa2 to the Bonds.
+Said ratings only reflects the respective rating agency's views and are subject to revision or withdrawal, which could affect the price and marketability of the Bonds.